andrepuschmann/OSPECORR/README.md

 * __components__
     * __examplePhySubscriber__: An example SCL subscriber application written in C++
     * __examplePhyPublisher__: An example SCL publisher application written in Python
+    * __exampleRadioReconfigurator__: An example application demonstrating how to reconfigure a running Iris instance
     * __gnuradio__: GNU-Radio scripts
     * __iris__: A reconfigurable component-based software radio framework
     * __pySysMoCo__: A Python+QT GUI application for system monitoring and control